-Charm is a Moyen-size parti-poodle (parti just means she is more than one color!).
+Charm is now retired and will remain living happily here with me, not needing to do the mommy thing any more. 🙂 She is a Moyen-size parti-poodle (parti just means she is more than one color!).
 She was born in June 2015, is just about 29 pounds, is 18.5 inches to the withers (that’s a measurement from the floor to the top of the shoulders) and is an amazing dog.
 She accompanies me to each obedience class that I teach and is my demo dog – happily showing my students what each skill looks like when it’s done.
 She’s also a certified therapy dog and makes weekly visits to a long- and short-term care facility to help brighten the day of the residents.
 Her personality is really delightful: She’s super social and loves everyone.
 Her idea of Heaven is that she’s center of attention and everyone just wants to pet her.
 (That’s one of the reasons she’s such a good therapy dog!)
 She’s also exquisitely in tune with the humans around her.
 She knows when they need her to be calm and loving, or when bouncing around acting like a clown is a better idea.
 She has a kind, happy face that makes you smile, particularly when her tail starts to whoosh.
 She’s gentle, adores kids, is as smart as a whip, and learns incredibly quickly.
 She’s confident, affectionate, loyal, and always wants to be near.
 A truly awesome dog.
 I’m blessed to have her in my life.

 Below are some photos of her – not only to show how lovely she is but also to show a bit of her personality.
 Note that she has a natural (undocked) tail – as her pups will (for more info and why, see the Tail Docking & Dewclaws page).
 Also, at the bottom is the results of her genetic/health testing.